 How much will visiting the centre cost?

 You may have to pay to attend.
-If you do, it can cost up to £29.35.
 The amount will depend on your financial assessment.

 What types of activities are available?

-The types of activities available at each day centre vary, depending on the interests of the people using them.
+The types of activities available at each SMILE day opportunity vary, depending on the interests of the individuals using them.
 Activities include:

-We welcome suggestions for new activities, and advice and support is always available from our experienced staff, teachers and volunteers.
+As part of our annual satisfaction survey, we welcome suggestions for new activities, and advice and support is always available from our experienced staff and volunteers.

 When can I go to the centre?

-Your visiting days and will be agreed with you.
-All our centres are open Monday to Friday 8.30am to 4.30pm.
+Your visiting days will be agreed with you.
+All our centres are open Monday to Friday 8.30am to 4.30pm, excluding bank holidays.